 Is it Performance Management or Bullying?

-Workplace bullying costs Australian businesses between $17 billion and $36 billion each year.
+Workplace bullying costs Australian businesses up to $60 billion annually, while businesses in New Zealand face costs of up to $1.5 billion each year.
 Ensuring your workplace is free of bullying is good news for both bosses and workers.
 However, there is a fine line between some performance management techniques and bullying, often leaving the individual feeling ostracised.

 Problems arise from a lack of understanding over what bullying actually is and there may be difficulty distinguishing between an abrasive management style and actual bullying.
 This confusion highlights the importance of workplaces formalising and clearly defining bullying behaviour.

 The cost of dealing with each case is already hefty and with the federal government’s anti-bullying amendments to the Fair Work Act 2009 (Cth) there are extensive personal and professional consequences.
-As of the 1st January, 2014, the Fair Work Commission have be able to deal with employee complaints without the employee initially lodging the complaint with their organisation and allowing the issue to be rectified internally.
+As of the 1st January 2014, the Fair Work Commission has dealt with employee complaints without the employee initially lodging the complaint with their organisation and allowing the issue to be rectified internally.
 The Fair Work Commission has the authority to enter the workplace and conduct a full audit of HR practices which can cost organisations in time and resources.
 Any employee may be requested for interview and assistance, drawing them away from their work and organisations may incur fines of up to $51,000 if they are found to be negligent.

 The Art of Effective Communication